CodyXLanee/bomberman42/README.md

 ## For developers

 If you read that, that's mean you are interested in the project conception.
-To have an easier navigation throw our folders, we have make a readme in each one to explain one point of interest in correspondence with this folder.
+To have an easier navigation through our folders, we have make a readme in each one to explain one point of interest in correspondence with this folder.

 > Welcome in the **root folder**!
 This is the best place to explain you the **folders hierarchy**.
 So...
 Let's go!